roccomuso/iot-433mhz/README.md

 # Summary

-IoT System to control 433 MHz RC power sockets, PIR sensors, Door Sensors and much more.
+Iot-433mhz is a home automation framework for 433mhz devices that runs on node.js.
+You can control 433MHz RC power sockets, PIR sensors, Door Sensors and much more.
+To get started you just need a:
-To start is required a 433mhz transmitter and receiver, a connected Arduino with the iot-433mhz sketch or directly with capable hardware like the Raspberry Pi.
+- 433mhz transmitter and receiver, both connected to an Arduino with the iot-433mhz sketch on it.
+- A PC/RaspberryPi that runs the iot-433mhz platform, connected to Arduino through USB.

 # UI Demo